 The Government have provided local authorities with a limited amount of funding to make discretionary payments to some cases that don’t meet the qualifying benefit criteria for the standard payments.
-In Ribble Valley’s case this is only £10,984.92 which means that we will only be able to make approximately 21 payments in the four months that the scheme runs.

 The Government have made it clear that these payments are aimed at people with low incomes prior to self-isolating and they must meet all the other criteria of the main scheme i.e. they are required to self-isolate and have been contacted by NHS Test and Trace and given an 8 character NHS Test and account ID, are employed or self-employed, they cannot work from home and will lose income as a result of self isolating and they will suffer hardship as a result of the reduction in their income.

 Given the limited funding, to be eligible for a Ribble Valley discretionary test and trace support payment you must be liable for Council Tax in this area, not a student, work more than 10 hours per week and have a normal income below £250 per week if you are single or £350 per week for a couple.
 Furthermore, only one payment will be made per household.

 This application is for one person only and any further applications within the same household must be made by each individual or parents and guardians who are not legally required to self-isolate can make one application per household for the child or young person's self-isolation period.

 Before you start

 You will need the following information to complete this form: